-A recent trip to a local antique store turned up a couple old soda-pop bottles from long defunct Truro owned soda brands.
+A recent trip to a local antique store turned up a couple of old soda-pop bottles from long-defunct Truro owned soda brands.
 I decided to pick them up, do a little research and try and preserve them as part of the towns graphic history.

 The first bottle that caught my eye was one from HUB Beverages.

 A collector on NovaMuse suggests the bottle is from around 1950.

 Some Truro locals have suggested the company was run out of the basement of what is now The Pond Tap And Grill in Bible Hill.

 Because screen printing on glass is hard, and because it would have been much harder in 1950, it’s difficult to make out much detail in the graphics.
 The ink bleeds together and leaves the main impressions, but fills in the details.
 Because the inks used are very thick, a wax rubbing gave a good proportional view of the design, without the ink bleed.